Standard Mid Swain

 As a counterpick: Lane advantage is always a good thing to have, even if it just means you can lane with above-average ease.
 Check the matchups list to guide yourself through picks.
 Just remember that counterpicking doesn't mean you win automatically, so make sure to play strategically!

 Your team can use a frontliner that deals good damage: Swain can take a lot of punishment and dish out a lot of damage.
 He is not ideal for a poke comp (teams that deal a lot of damage with harass without actually forcing a fight), but he is good in teamfight-oriented teams, dive comps (teams that attack even under enemy tower), pick comps (teams that use their mobility and CC to separate one enemy team member from the rest).

 Aggressive ganking junglers: Swain's early game isn't amazing against various different champions, but he has decent CC and great damage to followup or initiate allied ganks!
-Look for aggressive junglers like Lee Sin, Elise, Shaco, Vi, Jarvan IV,...
+Look for aggressive junglers like Lee Sin, Elise, Kha'Zix, Olaf, Jarvan IV, Vi,...

 A mage that doesn't fade lategame If played to his fullest, Swain becomes more of a threat the longer each match lasts.
-If you make sure you don't get popped on the opposition's first rotation, you can soak up and dish large amounts of damage on both carries, bruisers and tanks!
-However, Swain does not offer a particulalrly strong burst at any stages of the game, lategame included (except midgame if really fed).
+If you make sure you don't get popped by the opposition's first rotation, you can soak up and dish large amounts of damage.

 Pretty much a must have to nearly all league champs.
 This spell offers both extra safety and extra playmaking potential.
 It allows you to instantly blink in the direction of your cursor.